raahede/vue-template-simple/README.md

 # vue-template-simple
 Get started working with Vue.js without a build setup.
+Check out the [demo page](https://raahede.github.io/vue-template-simple/).

 This boilerplate is based on Vue's own [simple boilerplate](https://github.com/vuejs-templates/simple), and is meant for simple proof-of-concept work, or getting familiar with Vue.js.
 For proper app development, I recommend a build setup.
 Have a look at [Vue's official templates](https://github.com/vuejs-templates).